 - 1. Check the Enable Event Notification box. - 2.
 Enter the ISP server address name or SMTP name For example: smtp.mail.yahoo.com - 3.
 Type in the email address of the sender (email account that is going to send the alert) For example: hptu@yahoo.com - 4.
 Type in the account name and password of the sender - 5.
 Type in the SMTP port (default: 25) - 6.
-Check the support SSL box if SSL is supported by your ISP (note the port value will change to 465).
+Check the support SSL box if your ISP supports SSL (note the port value will change to 465).